RutexOrg/DiscordFileStorage/README.md

 4. Half-working SSL support.
 You can use it, but you have to be aware of potential security issues, since TLS_REJECT_UNAUTHORIZED is set to 0 because of some problems which i dont know how to fix for the moment.
 But if you dont care much about targeted intercetion of your data, you can use it.

-5. Some bugs in multiuser parallel uploading and downloading. **WILL BE FIXED